pqrkchqps/diehard-dot-fund-school/beginner/proposals.md

 ## Set closing time consciously
 Think about when you need the decision to be made, and how the proposal closing time will affect engagement from your group members - e.g. you might want to time the proposal so it closes before a meeting, or avoid closing on a weekend.
 If discussion is lively, but the proposal is closing soon, you can extend the closing date to suit.

-## Communicate the outcome
+## What's the outcome?
 When your proposal closes, you’ll be prompted to set a proposal outcome.
-You can use this as a way to remind the whole group what you agreed to do together.

-## Consider the whole pie graph.
+It's up to you to interpret the outcome of the proposal based on the positions and statements of the votes, and any agreements your group has around decision making.

 Proposals don't have to pass.
-Infact most of the time they don't.
+Often they don't.
 The most interesting proposals are those that have a mix of views and cause the group to work together to find the best solution.

+If a proposal does pass, you can use the outcome as a way to remind the whole group what you agreed to do together.

 ## Ways of using proposals
 There is no limit to the number of ways you can use the proposal feature, but over time we find that these are commonly used ways.